hasan-razibul/hasan-razibul/README.md

 ## 👋 Hi there, I'm Razibul!

 Sharing my journey and learnings in tech.
 I love automation and modern cloud technologies.
-Currently, I'm working at [The Exploration Company](https://www.exploration.space/nyx), Germany.
+Currently, I'm working as a DevOps Engineer.
 <!--
 ## 🚀 Skills